 - Ischemic events, such as stroke

-Complications Resulting from Deprivation of Oxygen at Birth
+Complications Resulting from a Deprivation of Oxygen at Birth

 - Developmental delays and disabilities